CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 * Create a user representing a new account, in the AccountFactory class

 _Dependency Injection_:
-* The use case interfaces Sort and Filter are injected into the entity RecipeCollection so that it can use methods in a more concrete layer, without depending on their   implementation, allowing clean architecture to stay respected.
+* The use case interfaces Sort and Filter are injected into the entity RecipeCollection so that it can use methods in a more concrete layer, without depending on their   implementation, allowing clean architecture to stay respected
 * The UserInterface has setters to allow for the injection of RecipeCollections, PreferenceBook, etc.

 _Facade_:
-* The RecipeBook acts as a facade for the overall subrecipebook which contains all recipes the user adds to their individual subrecipebooks
+* The RecipeBook acts as a facade for the overall subrecipebook which contains all recipes the user adds to their individual subrecipebooks.

 _Singleton_:
 * This is used to create a single global instance of the children of CSVReader, namely the UserCSVReader, RecipeCSVReader, GroupCSVReader, and PreferenceCSVReader, RecipeBookCSVReader classes so that it can act as a static class while still having a state.